(5th photo by Mark Booth)

-My car club encourages everyone driving in their sponsored road tours to use old-school CB radios to monitor instructions from the lead car and communicate with each other, but instead of installing a mounted unit, I’ve purchased the Midland 75-822 handheld CB, and although the performance with the rubber duckie antenna is OK, if the other vehicles are in close proximity (within ¼ to ½ mile), I determined that if I wanted to serve as a sweep (the last vehicle in the tour group) or lead, I needed a real antenna*.
+My car club encourages everyone driving in their sponsored road tours to use old-school CB radios to monitor instructions from the lead car and communicate with each other, but instead of installing a mounted unit, I’ve purchased the Midland 75-822 handheld CB, and although the performance with the rubber duckie antenna is OK if the other vehicles are in close proximity (within ¼ to ½ mile), I determined that if I wanted to serve as a sweep (the last vehicle in the tour group) or lead where you can reliably participate in the the conversations of the entire touring group, I needed a real antenna*.

 I first ordered a Cobra CBRHGA 1500 magnetic-mount 36″ antenna from Amazon, but aside from it arriving bent, I determined that the quality was sub par, especially the most important piece, the rubber insulator that protects the base and magnet from damaging your paint.
 The rubber was WAY to thin!
 So it went back and I ordered the Tram 300 Magnetic-Mount CB Antenna Kit, which is also 36″ and is a perfect solution.
 It includes a very nice wrap-around rubber boot that is thick enough to insure no damage to your paint!
 I can vouch that the magnet holds firm at 80 mph+ 🙂 and what a difference in the radio performance!